-Attention is called to certain features concerning the assignment of course credit toward the Graduate School and Medical School degrees.
-In particular, it should be noted that the only course allowed for credit toward both the M.D. and Ph.D. degree is the basic course of the student's graduate department.
+Certain features concerning the assignment of course credit toward the Graduate School and Medical School degrees should be noted.
+The only course allowed for credit toward both the M.D. and Ph.D. degree is the basic course of the student's graduate department.
 All other approved courses are allowed for credit toward either the Ph.D. degree or the M.D. degree, but not both.
 Certain Graduate School courses may be taken as part of the elective program in the Medical School and be applied toward formal course work requirements for the Ph.D. degree.
 The M.D./Ph.D. student must be officially enrolled in any one semester in either or both the Medical and Graduate schools to insure appropriate assignment of credits.